WidgetOptions/widget-options/readme.txt

 <h3>Beaver Builder Plugin Ready!</h3>
 Now with Beaver Builder plugin integration!
 You can fully manage each modules on many ways you want it too!
 Integrated smoothly to upgrade your website building workflow.

+<h3>Advanced Custom Fields (ACF) Support!</h3>
+Easily show or hide any widgets using your ACF fields and conditions.
+You can restric widget with the following conditions:

+* Equal To
+* Not Equal To
+* Contains
+* Does Not Contain
+* Is Empty
+* Is Not Empty

+ACF integration is also available on Elementor and Beaver Builder integration.

 <blockquote>
 <p><strong>Upgrade to Extended Widget Options</strong><br />
 For more widgets management and restriction options, upgrade to <a href="http://widget-options.com/pricing/">Extended Widget Options today!</a></p>